alicht/DOM-manipulation/DOM/part2.md

 });
 ```

-Finally, inside of the function, we will write the same code from the previous tutorial to change the background color to fuchsia.
+Finally, inside of the function, we will write the same code from the previous tutorial to change the background color to indigo.

 ``` javascript
 let button = document.getElementById('changeBackground');